chrishoangle/chrishoangle.github.io/project.md

 The EMFAC (Emission Factors) model is an on-road mobile emissions model developed by the California Air Resources Board (CARB).
 It is used by CARB to support public policy and regulatory decision-making and is also publicly available for research and planning purposes.
 In this study, we investigate differences between gasoline and electric vehicles to understand how PM₂.₅ tire-wear (TW) emissions can be predicted across these categories.

 Initially, the dataset contained n = 13 gasoline vehicles and n = 41 electric vehicles, indicating a substantial class imbalance.
 To address this sampling gap, natural gas vehicles (n = 29) were reclassified under the gasoline vehicle category.
-This pre-processing step was implemented to achieve a more approximately balanced sample between the gasoline and electric vehicle groups, thereby improving the statistical reliability of subsequent modeling.
+This pre-processing step was implemented to achieve a more approximately balanced sample between the gasoline and electric vehicle groups, improving the statistical reliability of subsequent modeling.
+Now, there is a total of n = 83 vehicles that we are investigating.

 We next developed a visualization to examine the distribution of PM2.5 TW values within the EMFAC dataset.
 From initial observations, the distribution is highly right-skewed, with the majority of PM2.5 TW values concentrated at the lower end of the metric range.
 This concentration indicates that most vehicles exhibit relatively low PM2.5 TW emissions, with only a small number producing substantially higher values.
 This distribution is illustrated in Figure 1.